Prenatal care: Racial disparities

 Racial differences are also prevalent in prenatal care, especially because there is a trend of reduced funding for Black and Hispanic communities.
 All racial minorities also experience higher levels of perinatal mortality, especially Black individuals.
 Racial minorities are also more likely to have high-risk pregnancies and conditions such as preeclampsia, gestational diabetes, and gestational hypertension.
 Because race and class are very heavily intertwined, there is a complex relationship between race and preterm birth risks that cannot be simplified into a specific cause.
 However, pregnant Black women who encounter racism end up having physiological changes in their amniotic fluid and alterations in immune and endocrine mechanisms.
-Women of color are less likely to access prenatal care within the first trimester than white women, along with Black women having the least amount of access to prenatal care out of all racial minorities.
+Women of color are less likely to access prenatal care within the first trimester than white women, and Black women have the least amount of access to prenatal care out of all racial minorities.

 Class-based Health Disparities

 The World Health Organization (WHO) reported that in 2015, around 830 women died every day from problems in pregnancy and childbirth.
 Only 5 lived in high-income countries, and the rest lived in low-income countries.
 A study examined the differences in early and low-weight birth deliveries between local and immigrant women and saw that the difference was caused by receiving prenatal care.
 The study, between 1997 and 2008, looked at 21,708 women giving birth in a region of Spain.
 The results indicated that very preterm birth (VPTB) and very low birth weight (VLBW) were much more common for immigrants than locals.
 The study showed the importance of prenatal care and how universal prenatal care would help people of all origins get proper care before pregnancy/birth.